sponre01/Project_2/README.md

 4) The code: the interesting thing here is that originally the data was coming from two different sources, and that caused a lot of problems in building the map.
 We figured out that merging on the back end was way more efficient.

 ### View Three - Bubbles
-1) The bubble diagram gives you a visual representation of the total number of medals won for a country, broken down by sport
+1) The bubble diagram gives you a visual representation of the total number of medals won for a country, broken down by sport pre year.
+2) The second criteria are breaking down the total medals won by sport by year.
+The data for each year is saved in a frame (using a for loop) and connected to the year it represents.
+The slider executes a plotly.js API command (Plotly.animate) to loop through the years when we press "Play".